Lurker2k/ktor_chatserver/README.md

 ## Client API

-When connecting as a client to the server the data sent is expected to be in the JSON format.
+When connecting as a client to the server the data sent is expected to be in the **JSON** format.

-Every message has a key called **TYPE** which includes all other values.
+Every message has a key called **TYPE** which defines what type is sent.

 The types are: